 You can define the maximum number of teams or users who can manage the customer and the maximum number of customers that can be assigned to a particular user.
-Figure 3-5 illustrates customer ownership scenarios for manual customer assignments.
+Figure 9 on page 32 illustrates customer ownership scenarios for manual customer assignments.